Isabelle Santiago

-Isabelle Santiago, born 20 September 1965 in Neuilly-sur-Seine, is a French politician.
-She has been the deputy for Val-de-Marne's 9th constituency in the National Assembly of France since 27 September 2020.
+Isabelle Santiago (born 20 September 1965) is a French politician of the Socialist Party (PS) who has been serving as the deputy for Val-de-Marne's 9th constituency in the National Assembly of France since 27 September 2020.

 Political career

+Career in local politics

 In 2011 Santiago was elected general councillor of the Canton of Alfortville-Sud.
 Until her election to the National Assembly, she was 5th vice-president of Val-de-Marne in charge of the protection of children and adolescents.

-Municipal councilor then deputy mayor of Alfortville, she has been departmental councillor of Val-de-Marne since 2 April 2015, elected in the canton of Alfortville.
+Municipal councilor then deputy mayor of Alfortville, Santiago has been departmental councillor of Val-de-Marne since 2 April 2015, elected in the canton of Alfortville.

+Member of the National Assembly, 2020–present

 A by-election was held for Val-de-Marne's 9th constituency in September 2020 because the deputy, Luc Carvounas was ineligible due to cumulation of mandates when he was re-elected Mayor of Alfortville, and his substitute, Sarah Taillebois, was ineligible due to appointment to the École nationale d'administration.
 Santiago was elected on 27 September 2020.
 She joined the socialist and associated group.

+In parliament, Santiago has since been serving on the Defence Committee.
+In addition to her committee assignments, she was part of the French Parliamentary Friendship Groups with Japan, Algeria and Armenia.

+Since 2022, Santiago has also been part of the French delegation to the NATO Parliamentary Assembly, where she serves on the Economics and Security Committee, the Sub-Committee on Transition and Development, and the Sub-Committee on Transatlantic Relations.

+Political positions

+In 2023, Santiago publicly endorsed the re-election of the Socialist Party's chairman Olivier Faure.